 The Palio horse race is a colourful, bareback horse race staged around the dirt-filled Piazza del Campo, Siena's main square.
 The second, and final, race for 2017 takes place on the 16 August.
 The “contrade” (traditional neighbourhoods) compete for the palio, or banner, dedicated to the Virgin Mary.
 The square is filled with spectators, up to 30,000, who fill the square to watch the race plus hours of costumed pageantry throught the day.
 Post-race, the streets come alive with parties, food events and celebrations which last late into the night.
 It’s a magical time to experience Siena with the city packed with locals and visitors.
 The best view for the race is from one of the private viewing balconies overlooking the piazza.
 Speak to our Concierge for details of what can be arranged to witness this unique and colourful festival from the best seats in Siena.

-Bravio delle Botti is a barrel-rolling race between the eight “contrade” (neighbourhoods) of Montepulciano competing for a Palio, a painted cloth banner.
-The barrels weigh 80 kilos each (empty of wine) are pushed through the ancient streets of Montepulciano by two men per neighbourhood.
-Winding their way to the finish line in Piazza Grande, it is a challenging 1800-meter course along the main street of this quaint wine town.
-Costume processions precede the competition and a street banquet follows.
+Bravìo delle Botti is a barrel-rolling race between the eight contrade (neighbourhoods) of Montepulciano competing for a palio, a painted cloth banner.
+The barrels, weighing 80kg each (empty of wine), are pushed through the ancient streets of Montepulciano by two men from each neighbourhood.
+Winding their way to the finish line in Piazza Grande, it is a challenging 1800-metre course along the main street of this quaint wine town.
+Costumed processions precede the competition and a street banquet follows.
 Taking place on the last Sunday in August, it’s a fun and entertaining summer day out in Tuscany.

 Culture is at the very heart of Tuscany and to reflect this Borgo Santo Pietro has created regular movie nights hosted in the beautiful gardens of the hotel.
 Featuring classic cult films that have a synergy with Borgo, movie nights are atmospheric, entertaining and enjoyable.
 So why not relax as the sun goes down watching the unmistakable Audrey Hepburn in “Roman Holiday” or wind down with a glass of Prosecco whilst indulging in a must-see screening of the Federico Fellini’s classic “La Dolce Vita”.